dl4genaudio/dl4genaudio.github.io/features/index.md

 Can a computer listen to musical sounds in the same way that humans do?
 Since the year 2000, this is a question that motivates the work by engineers and scientist in the field of Music Information Retrieval (MIR).

 When listening a short excerpt of music, the average human can identify features such as the kinds of musical instruments played (Giordano & McAdams 2010), the beat or tempo (Large et al. 2015), and the genre of music (Mace et al. 2012).
-Moreover, all of us have met (or are) music fans who can identify more abstract features like artists and names of songs that they are familiar with.
+Moreover, all of us have met (or are) music fans who can identify more abstract features like (just to name some of the most obvious ones) artists and names of songs that they are familiar with.

 In recent years, advances in MIR have resulted in numerous algorithms that allow machines to identify musical instruments, the tempo, the genre, the artist, or the name of a song.
 Some of these systems have even surpassed human performance levels.